Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Background and related work

+In this paper, we focus on time-homogeneous additive noise SDEs.
+These SDEs are characterized by an arbitrary drift function $b(X_t)$ and a possibly anisotropic space-independent diffusion $G \in \mathbb{R}^{d \times m}$, such that

-Time-homogeneous linear additive noise SDEs are among the most studied SDEs, and have been applied to numerous fields of interest \cite{wang2024generator}.
-These SDEs generalize the popular Ornstein-Uhlenbeck process, such that stationarity is not assumed.
-A time-homogeneous linear additive noise SDE obeys the form
+We also refer to $H = GG^\top \in \R^{d \times d}$ as the (observational) diffusion, since it is only possible to \rv{identify} $H$ \citep{wang2024generator, pavliotis2014stochastic}.
+Time-homogeneous linear additive noise SDEs are of particular interest \citep{du2023dynamical, wang2024generator, zhang2024joint}, as they generalize the popular Ornstein-Uhlenbeck process.
+A time-homogeneous linear additive noise SDE obeys the form:

-The primary objective of this paper is to estimate the drift and diffusion parameters of the SDE from temporal marginals.
-Given an SDE, a temporal marginal is the distribution of the process at time $t$, which we denote by $p_t \sim X_t$.
-In particular, given $N$ observed measurement times $t_0=0, \ldots t_{N-1}$, we would like to estimate the drift and diffusion of the SDE given the set of measured marginals $\{p_i\}_{i=0}^{N-1}$.
-For a linear additive noise SDE, this corresponds to identifying $A$ and $H = GG^\top$ from $\{p_i\}_{i=0}^{N-1}$.
+We overview important properties of this SDE in Section \ref{sec:linear_additive_noise} of the appendix, including its closed form solution and transition density.